Pheasant Island: Political status

-Currently, the French position of "adjunct département director, delegate for the sea and coast of the Atlantic Pyrenees and Landes" carries the title of "viceroy of Pheasant Island", an unusual name in the French Republic.
+Currently, the French position of "deputy director for the sea and coast of the Atlantic Pyrenees and Landes departments" carries the title of "viceroy of Pheasant Island", an unusual name in the French Republic.

 One of the French officers with this title was Julien Viaud, better known as the writer Pierre Loti.

 In practice, it is administered in turn by the mayors of Irun (in Gipuzkoa, Spain) and Hendaye (in the Pyrénées-Atlantiques, France).

 Geography

-As of January 2018, the island is approximately 200 m long and 40 m wide, and is eroding.
+As of January 2018, the island was approximately 200 m long and 40 m wide, and it was eroding.

 Since the Franco-Spanish boundary line follows the thalweg of the Bidasoa river's main course, which is located on the northern shore of the islet, the whole territory of Pheasant Island is an enclave located within the borders of Spain.

 Access

 The island can sometimes be reached on foot from the Spanish side at low tide.
 It is uninhabited, and access is forbidden, except very occasionally on heritage open days.
 Other than that, employees of the municipal government of Irun or Hendaye may access the island once every six months for cleaning and gardening, and members of the Naval Commands of San Sebastián (Spain) and Bayonne (France), responsible for monitoring the island, land on it every five days.